domonkoss/ceudsd/seminar/2-sql/README.md

 COUNT(column) - counts the number of not NULL records for the givven column

-### Exercise 1: Let's find a column in birdstrikes where we have nulls.
+### Exercise 1: Let's find a column in birdstrikes where we have NULLs.
 How you do that?

 Check if in 'state' we actually have NULL or not (Remember last seminar!)